Wandalen/wTools/module/move/unilang/task_plan_unilang_phase2.md

         *   Step 3: Create `tests/inc/phase2/cli_integration_test.rs` with integration tests that invoke the `unilang_cli` binary with various arguments and assert on its output (stdout/stderr) and exit code.
         *   Step 4: Perform Increment Verification.
         *   Step 5: Perform Crate Conformance Check.
-    *   **Increment Verification:**
-        *   Execute `timeout 90 cargo test -p unilang --test cli_integration_test` and verify no failures.
     *   **Commit Message:** `feat(unilang): Implement basic CLI argument parsing and execution`

-*   ⚫ Increment 7: Implement Advanced Routine Resolution and Dynamic Loading.
+*   ❌ Increment 7: Implement Advanced Routine Resolution and Dynamic Loading.
+(Blocked/Needs Revisit - Full dynamic loading moved out of scope for this phase due to complex lifetime issues with `libloading`.)
     *   **Goal:** Enhance `routine_link` resolution to support dynamic loading of routines from specified paths (e.g., shared libraries or Rust modules).
     *   **Steps:**
         *   Step 1: Research and select a suitable Rust crate for dynamic library loading (e.g., `libloading` or `dlopen`).
 Add it as a dependency.